sylvainjule/kirby-backups/README.md

 ## 1. Installation

+> Kirby 3: up to 1.0.3.
+Kirby 4: up to 1.0.5.
+Kirby 5: 1.1.0+.<br>
-> Prerequisite: you must install [kirby-janitor](https://github.com/bnomei/kirby3-janitor) (and the CLI per janitor's instructions) for this plugin to work.
+> You also **must install [kirby-janitor](https://github.com/bnomei/kirby3-janitor)** (and the CLI per janitor's instructions) for this plugin to work.<br>
-> For a Kirby 3 website, install v.1.0.3.
-For a Kirby 4 website, install v.1.0.4+.
+> For older releases, install the kirby-janitor release from the same timeframe.

 Download and copy this repository to ```/site/plugins/backups```